feloniousBonk/st-bonk/README.md

   For example: `*.foreground: #FFFFFF` will make your foreground color white even though it does not have the prefix **st**, such as: `st.foreground: #FFFFFF`.

-\* I have supplied an pre-configured `.Xresources` file with this fork.
+\* I have supplied a pre-configured `.Xresources` file with this fork.
 Move the file to your `$HOME` directory if you wish to use it.
 ## Right click to plumb

 Inspired by plan9's acme and plumber: right-click some selected text to send it to the plumbing program of your choosing: